Compactifying the Parameter Space for the Quantum Multiplication for Hypertoric Varieties: Algebraic Structure of Quantum Multiplication

 We now find an explicit description of the Steinberg operators $\{L_\alpha\mid \alpha\in{\Phi^+}\}$ using the basis constructed from the fixed point basis.
 We have the following description of the fixed-point set of a hypertoric variety:

-\begin{proposition} The $G = T^d\times\mathbb{C}^\mathsf{x}$-fixed points of $X$ are in bijection with the vertices of $\cA$.
+\begin{proposition} Let $X$ be a hypertoric variety, defined in Definition \ref{D2.1.1}, whose hyperplane arrangement is specified by $\cA$.
+Then the $G = T^d\times\mathbb{C}^\mathsf{x}$-fixed points of $X$ are in bijection with the vertices of $\cA$.
 Equivalently, the $G$--fixed points are in bijection with the $d\times d$ full rank submatrices of $[a]$.
 In particular, the fixed point set $X^G$ is finite. \end{proposition}

-\begin{proof} The proof is given in the proof of Proposition 3.2 of \cite{HH_2005}. \end{proof}
+\begin{proof} The proof is given in the proof of Proposition 3.2 of~\cite{HH05}. \end{proof}